nikiyaw/DataAnalysis_SQL/1_cleaning_data.md

 			FROM all_sessions))
 SELECT * FROM duplicate_rows WHERE Row_Number <> 1

-2. Replace inconsistent data values in country, city columns with NULL.
+# 2. Replace inconsistent data values in country, city columns with NULL.
---'(not set)' OR 'not available in demo dataset' -> NULL

-Query:
 SELECT city,
 CASE
 	WHEN city = '(not set)' THEN NULL